Long-term Monitoring & Andean Condor Conservation

 Andean Condor Conservation: Monitoring Andean Condors and modeling habitat needs with new tools and old techniques

-The Andean Condor (Vultur gryphus) is a critically endangered species in Ecuador and is threatened at the global scale.
+The Andean Condor (Vultur gryphus) is a critically endangered species in Ecuador and is vulnerable at the global scale.
 An inhabitant of high elevation habitats of the Andes Mountains, the population of the Andean Condor is in decline.
 While in Ecuador the majority of monitoring and conservation efforts have been concentrated in the north of the country, the National Aviary’s research focuses on the little known Andean Condor population in the south of the country.

 Conservation of any species begins with an accurate estimation of the size of the population, but how to best estimate population size for a species that can range over hundreds of square kilometers is not always easy!
 In Cajas National Park in the southern Andes of Ecuador we tested three methods to estimate local population size of Andean Condors.
 These methods included, counts at feeding stations where large animal carcasses had been left for foraging condors, counting birds while walking long transects in the Andes, and counting birds at montane lookouts similar to a point count.